 Plunder Planet will be used in the research of gamified physical exercise to determine the effect of specific game variants on the game experience, players' emotions, motivation and physical performance, and to see how the results of training with an adaptive game compare to the motivation as well as cognitive and physical benefits of traditional fitness programs.

-Plunder Planet was developed by a team of sports scientists and game designers at the Department of Design at the Zurich University of the Arts in collaboration with the Swiss game development company Koboldgames.
+Plunder Planet was developed by the sports scientist and game researcher Anna Lisa Martin-Niedecken (Senior Researcher & Project Lead, Subject Area in Game Design, Department of Design, Zurich University of the Arts) in collaboration with the Swiss game development company Koboldgames.
 Watch the video below to see how the platform works.